-In warm weather children are allowed to remove shoes and socks, so please encourage your child to learn how to take them on and off.
-Our teaching team will assist children where they need with putting clothes or shoes on.
+In warm weather children are allowed to remove shoes and socks, so please encourage your child to learn how to take them off and put them on.
+Our teaching team will assist children where they need help with putting clothes or shoes on.